Summing Up: 3 Easy Steps to Start a PCNA Chapter

-- The Leaders of a Chapter must plan at least 1 CE program a year.
-They can vary from 1 CE to 5 CE.
+- The Leaders of a Chapter must plan at least 1.0 CE program a year.
+Events can vary from 1.0 CE to 5.0 CE contact hours.

 Step 4- Organize an Informational Meeting

-Invite colleagues and PCNA members in your area to an informal gathering to determine interest and possible leadership in the proposed chapter.
-This is a great time to ask individuals to visit the PCNA Membership Webpage and sign the Petition.
+Invite colleagues and PCNA nurses in your area to an informal gathering to determine interest and possible leadership in the proposed chapter.
+This is a great time to ask individuals to visit the PCNA Membership webpage and to sign your chapter petition.

 Step 5- Wrapping up the Process

-Once you have been informed that your petition has 25 signatures, complete the Chapter Application and Chapter Charter form and submit it to the National Office.
-When your application is approved, set up a time to chat with Mariel about planning your first meeting.
+Once you have been informed that your petition has 20 signatures, set up a time to chat with Mariel about planning your first meeting.

 Contact the National Office

-Still up for a rewarding challenge?
-Contact Mariel Snyder, Membership and Chapter Coordinator at the PCNA National Office by phone at 608-442-3441 or email.
+Still up for this rewarding challenge?
+Contact Mariel Snyder, Senior Membership and Chapter Lead at the PCNA National Office by email.